MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -SiteOwnerManageLegacyServicePrincipalEnabled

-Allows or disallows the site owner to manage the Azure Access Control (ACS) service principal.
+Allows or disallows the site collection admins to manage the Azure Access Control (ACS) service principal.

-When the value is set to false, only tenant admins can create or update the ACS service principal from the admin center.
-If the value is set to true, both tenant admins and site owners can create or update the ACS service principal.
+When the value is set to false, only SharePoint tenant admins can create or update the ACS service principal from the admin center.
+If the value is set to true, both SharePoint tenant admins and site collection admins can create or update the ACS service principal.

 ```yaml
 Type: Boolean